ibm-cloud-docs/hybrid-workloads/about.md

 A hybrid strategy gives you the flexibilty to run workloads in the appopriate environment based on cost, performance, and regulatory requirements.
 For example, you might leverage a public cloud to scale resources while maintaining critical workloads on-premises.
 This way, you can meet security and compliance requirements by keeping sensitive data on-premises and use the public cloud for less sensitive workloads.

+### Public Cloud
+{: #public cloud}

+A public cloud is a cloud computing environment where resources are shared among multiple organizations.
+It is owned and operated by a third-party cloud service provider who offers computing resources, such as servers and storage, over the internet.

+### Private cloud
+{: #private-cloud}

+A private cloud is a cloud computing environment dedicated to a single organization.
+It offers similar benefits to a public cloud, such as scalability and self-service, but is operated solely for that organization.
+You can have a private cloud that is on-premises or off-premises.
+For example, this setup can be hosted in a dedicated section of a third-party data center or on-premises through managed services like IBM {{site.data.keyword.powerSys_notm}} Private Cloud.

 ### On-premises
 {: #on-prem}